pmndrs/zustand/docs/integrations/persisting-store-data.md

 If you want to introduce a breaking change in your storage (e.g. renaming a field), you can specify a new version number.
 By default, if the version in the storage does not match the version in the code, the stored value won't be used.

-See the `migrate` option below for more details about handling breaking changes.
+You can use the `migrate` option to handle breaking changes in order to persist previously stored data.

 ### `migrate`